ninadmhatre/rupy/README.md

 1. Code should be easy to understand.
 No fancy one liners!
 2. Code must work!
-3. Add some basic tests for every code.
+3. Add (or try to add) some basic tests for every application.

 ## Contributors